markglh/composing-microservices-with-sbt-docker/README.md

 As you can see, it gets pretty gnarly and that’s with only one Cassandra node, no initialisation and no NGINX.
 Additionally it’s not likely to be trivial replicating this setup anywhere other than your laptop.

 There are a growing number of ways to  run containers in environments; Mesos, Kubernetes, Amazon ECS, the list goes on.
-Surprisingly, given the name of the blog, we’re gonna run through using `docker-compose` for this.
-Compose itself lets you define your environment, including dependencies, paths and resources, this can then be spawned anywhere and combined with something like [`Docker Swarm`](https://www.docker.com/products/docker-swarm) to scale things out… but one step at a time!
+Unsurprisingly, given the name of the blog, we’re gonna focus on using `docker-compose` for this.
+Compose itself lets you define your environment, including dependencies, paths, and resources.his can then be spawned anywhere and combined with something like [`Docker Swarm`](https://www.docker.com/products/docker-swarm) to scale things out… but one step at a time!

 ### Project Structure
 Within our repository, we’ve nested each service in it’s own directory - each of which is a fully contained `sbt` project.
 At the top level we’ve got our `base-containers.yml`, `docker-compose.yml` and our `compose-resources`.
 Let’s break this down and discuss each of these in detail.